“Now I want you to know, brothers, that what has happened to me

 I guess I’m kind of musing on this blog because I find myself convicted about the fact that I get bothered by things that have to do with me and my well-being.
 Paul wasn’t concerned about that.
 As long as the cause of the gospel advanced, he was content.

-I was also reminded of a blog that Kelly Kinder wrote about a year ago.
+I was also reminded of a blog that Kelly Kinder a while back.
 Paul had been wanting to go to Rome but had been prevented up until he was arrested.
 Now as a prisoner of the state he was in Rome and because of his chains, he had access to the government officials.
 Some of them even became believers as is seen in Chapter 4:22, “All the saints send you greetings, especially those who belong to Caesar’s household.”
 Had Paul gone when he wanted to it is very unlikely he would have had opportunities to share the gospel with Caesar’s household.
 In this passage, Paul emphasizes to the brothers that everything that happened worked out to advance the gospel and that’s what mattered.

 Is that what is really important to us?